What is HIPAA Compliance?

 6

-Check your procedures to assure that you can honor patients’ requests to hide their medical records from view or remove them from your database.
+Check your procedures to ensure you can honor patients’ requests to hide their medical records from view or remove them from your database.

 7